Back to Blog

 Step 3: Practice a few simple songs.

 I also found that Guild Wars 2 instruments were fairly realistic and could be useful in memorizing some song notes.
-That said, the notes are numbers 1-8 and have to be converted to A-G, which means you're missing a note.
-Oh well.
+That said, the notes are numbers 1-8 and have to be converted to A-G, which means you're missing about half the possible notes.